wongzc/learning-notes/Notes/Redis/Redis-persistence.md

         - subprocess " bgrewriteaof "
             - subprocess fork a page table from main process, which point to same memory address {page table: map virtual memory to physical address}
                 - save memory! but this memory become read only
-                - when main/sub try to write to this memory, os will block and run copy on write
+                - when main try to write to this memory, os will block and run copy on write ( main will use the new one)
                     - become 2 memory
         - not using thread, as multi thread share same memory, need to use lock to avoid conflict, reduce efficiency
         - 2 stage where may block main process